Yes, agent and broker users of WCIRB Connect may submit an ownership request on any policyholder for the WCIRB to review.

 If the information entered must be revised after a request is submitted, please immediately contact the WCIRB’s Contact Center team at [email protected].

 The WCIRB will contact the agent or broker via the Connect Request Status page if the form was originally submitted by the agent or broker.
 The agent or broker can view the WCIRB’s questions as well as respond directly to the WCIRB in WCIRB Connect.

 The WCIRB will contact the insurer if the agent or broker cannot provide the information required to make a determination or if any experience modifications will be impacted by the ownership determination.

-No, effective December 1, 2016, all ownership submissions must be entered through WCIRB Connect.
-The WCIRB recognizes that the ERM-14 is a National Council on Compensation Insurance (NCCI) form and is used by some rating organizations but it is not accepted by the WCIRB.
+No. All ownership submissions must be entered through WCIRB Connect.
+The WCIRB recognizes that the ERM-14 is a National Council on Compensation Insurance (NCCI) form and is used by some rating organizations, but it is not accepted by the WCIRB.